Proof of Funds for Indian Students Applying to Study Abroad

 • Ownership proof of the property being evaluated

-Banks have their formats, and you need not worry about the same.
+Banks have their formats, and you don't need to worry about them.
 A simple mention of the same to the lending institution would suffice.
 CAs can prepare the same for this at times.

 9. GPF/ EPF Statement confirming the ability to withdraw